INTEARnear/docs/docs/events-api/events-api.md

 4. When using logical operators (`And`/`Or`), you would usually want to set the path to "." and provide an array of sub-filters
 5. Array indices are zero-based
 6. The filter is evaluated against each event before it is sent to the client
+7. The messages contain an array of events, not just one event.
+The events are grouped by block.